rust-lang/rfcs/text/0000-command-ergonomics.md

 and we should print only the command name.

 Sometimes people pass sensitive information (such ass passwords) in command line arguments.
-This is not a good idea, because command line arguments are generally public on Unix.
+This is not a good idea in portable software, because command line arguments are generally public on Unix.

 Perhaps some option could be added in the future to control this.
 For now, we propose always printing the arguments.